Azerbaijan Airlines: Foundation and early years

-Azerbaijan, a predominantly Muslim country, experienced a reduction in air traffic following the 9/11 terrorist attacks on the United States.
+Development since the 2000s

+The first of the 757s was delivered in the fall of 2000.
+The planes offered the carrier unprecedented range, comfort, and efficiency on long-haul international routes.
+They also helped project a modern image to the world.
+The second Boeing 757 to be delivered arrived in December laden with medical supplies due to a recent earthquake in Azerbaijan.
+In January 2001, AZAL used one of the planes to begin operating a Paris-Baku route in collaboration with Air France.

+After the September 11 attacks, Azerbaijan, like other nations, experienced a noticeable decline in air travel.
 AZAL was able to remain profitable through 2001, however, and even make progress toward paying off its debt.
 The airline was soon shopping for more new aircraft as it retired its aging Soviet models.
 AZAL ordered its first Western-made helicopters in October 2002, purchasing six for EUR 52 million from Eurocopter.
 AZAL used helicopters to ferry personnel and equipment out to oil rigs in the Caspian Sea.

+The state-owned company was privatized in the 2000s, during which ownership of the company's assets ended up in the hands of companies owned by family members of Azerbaijani political elites, including President Ilham Aliyev's daughter Arzu Aliyeva.

 In July 2004, two of AZAL's airliners were impounded by Turkey over a 12-year-old debt owed by Azerbaijan's Agriculture Ministry to a Turkish company.
 In the same month, AZAL ordered new Ukrainian-made, 52-passenger Antonov An-140 turboprops to replenish its regional fleet, paying about $36 million for four planes.

-On 22 July 2010, Boeing and Azerbaijan Airlines signed an agreement to substitute two Next-Generation 737 airplanes for one 767-300ER (extended range) and two 767 Freighters.
-Including this announcement, Azerbaijan Airlines had a total of eight Boeing airplanes on order: two 767-300ERs, two 767 Freighters, two Next-Generation 737s and two 787-8s.
-In September 2010, AZAL cancelled an order for the remaining two Next-Generation 737s.
+On 22 July 2010, Boeing and Azerbaijan Airlines signed an agreement to substitute two Next Generation 737 airplanes for one 767-300ER (extended range) and two 767 Freighters.
+Including this announcement, Azerbaijan Airlines had a total of eight Boeing airplanes on order: two 767-300ERs, two 767 Freighters, two Next Generation 737s and two 787-8s.
+In September 2010, AZAL cancelled an order for the remaining two Next Generation 737s.